 What to do if the stock becomes non-shariah compliant?

-Investors should donate any excess capital gain they received from a market price higher than the closing price on the announcement day.
-If the market price of the Shariah non-compliant securities is less than the initial investment costs; investors can keep their investment.
-It is also permissible for investors to keep the dividends received during the holding period.
-Once the entire amount of dividends received and the market value of Shariah non-compliant stocks equals the initial investment costs; investors are advised to sell their stocks.
+Nonetheless, investors are allowed to hold their investment in the Shariah non-compliant securities if the market price of the said securities is below the original investment costs.
+It is also permissible to keep the dividends received during the holding period.
+Once the total amount of dividends received and the market value of the Shariah non-compliant securities is equal to the original investment costs, investors are advised to dispose of their holdings.”